 Use the Matching tool on multiple hyperbolas to check your accuracy.
-If your results are inconsistent, you have likely crossed targets at an incorrect angle.
-In other cases, using Matching on a shallow target with a large diameter could skew the depth scale.
+If your results are inconsistent, you have likely crossed targets at an incorrect angle or the target sizes are much larger than their depth.

-Depth Panel: Set Depth
+Depth Options Submenu: Set Depth